info Article Contributors

 One for when the first number is higher and one for when the second number is higher.

-The formula for this is the simpler of the two.
-It’s carried out as follows:
+The formula for this is simple, and it’s carried out as follows:

 🔹(Odds calculated out) * 100